-The Index is reported by the Bloomberg Professional® service ("Bloomberg") under the ticker symbol "SPECFR6P."
+The Index is reported by the Bloomberg Professional[®] service ("Bloomberg") under the ticker symbol "SPECFR6P."

-See "The S&P Economic Cycle Factor Rotator Index" in the accompanying underlying supplement for more information about the Index.
+See "The S&P Economic Cycle Factor Rotator Index" in the accompanying underlying supplement, as supplemented by the following, for more information about the Index.